Financial Aid Frequently Asked Questions

 - Current Undergraduates must complete the BC Financial Aid Application (in lieu of the CSS Profile)

-- All students and parents must submit the most recent copy of their IRS tax returns, including all schedules and W-2 forms.
+- All students and parents must submit their IRS tax returns, including all schedules and W-2 forms.

 - Additional forms may be required depending on your family situation

 Current students should visit the Applying For Aid web page for a complete list of required forms and their submission deadlines.